wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 SAMPLE_ID_3
 ```

-2. The trimmed reads file names should have the sample name from step 1 followed by "_R1_trimmed.fastq.gz" and "_R2_trimmed.fastq.gz" for the forward and reverse reads (R1 and R2).
+2. The trimmed reads files for each sample should have the sample IDs from step 1 followed by "_R1_trimmed.fastq.gz" and "_R2_trimmed.fastq.gz" for the forward and reverse reads (R1 and R2).

 ### Run BBmap on Hydra
 After preparing the input files (steps 1 and 2 above), run the job below on Hydra.